bt3gl/building_blog/content/wargames_narnia.md

 ### Step 3: Writing and Applying the Exploit

-We want two things happening in *ifile*: first, to read the password file, then to overflows *ofile*, making it to point to a file we have access to read.
+We want two things happening in *ifile*: first, to read the password file, then to overflows *ofile*, making it point to a file we have access to read.

-The best way to put all of this in one input name is creating a symbolic link with the following rules:
+The best way to put all of this in one input name is by creating a symbolic link with the following rules:

 1. Point to */etc/narnia_pass/narnia4*.
 2. Fill the 32 bytes of the *ifile* array with junk.
-3. End with a some file name which we  had created before, and we have permission to read (we can just use ```touch``` to create an empty file).
+3. End with some file name which we  had created before, and we have permission to read (we can just use ```touch``` to create an empty file).

 The result, for a file name *out*, is:
 ```sh